-Our primary loan modification initiatives have included HAMP, which had a December 31, 2016 application deadline, and our proprietary Standard and Streamlined Modification initiatives.
+Our primary loan modification initiatives have included the Home Affordable Modification Program ("HAMP"), which had a December 31, 2016 application deadline, and our proprietary Standard and Streamlined Modification initiatives.
 In December 2016, we announced a new modification program, the Fannie Mae Flex Modification, which replaces both HAMP and our Standard and Streamlined Modification programs with a single modification program that leverages the lessons learned from the housing crisis.
 The Flex Modification program became available for our servicers to implement on March 1, 2017 and must be implemented by October 1, 2017.
 The program offers additional payment relief allowing forbearance of principal to an 80% mark-to-market LTV ratio for eligible borrowers and targeting a 20% payment reduction.

-Table 21 displays statistics on our single-family loan workouts that were completed, by type.
+Table 22 displays statistics on our single-family loan workouts that were completed, by type.
 These statistics include loan modifications but do not include trial modifications, loans to certain borrowers who have received bankruptcy relief that are classified as TDRs, or repayment or forbearance plans that have been initiated but not completed.
-As of March 31, 2017, there were approximately 34,400 loans in a trial modification period.
-For a description of our loan workout types, see "MD&A-Business Segments-Single-Family Business-Single Family Mortgage Credit Risk Management-Problem Loan Management-Loan Workout Metrics" in our 2016 Form 10-K.
+As of June 30, 2017, there were approximately 28,200 loans in a trial modification period.
+For a description of our loan workout types, see "MD&A-Business Segments-Single-Family Business-Single-Family Mortgage Credit Risk Management-Problem Loan Management-Loan Workout Metrics" in our 2016 Form 10-K.